Confocal endoscopy: Adverse effects

+CLE is generally considered a safe imaging technique due to the low-power lasers and minimally invasive probes.
+The laser used in non-ionizing, blue visible light that would not cause tissue damage.
+Additionally, procedures only involve brief exposure times making this technique well tolerated and safe for repeated use.
 The allergic properties of fluorescein, the common intravenous fluorescent dye for CLE, is the major culprit for the mild adverse events.

 Intubation

 CLE, similar to other diagnostic endoscopic techniques, may give rise to pancreatitis when used to examine the pancreas.
 The likelihood for pancreatitis is especially high in needle-based CLE.
 The incidence can be minimized by shortening the inspection time and avoiding excessive needle movement within the pancreatic cyst wall.